 Basic features will allow you to check the temperature at any time and set schedules to assure home heating comfort and cut down on wasted heating when not required.
 Plus, most systems will allow remote schedule changes so you can assure the same in the case of the unexpected events.
 More advanced features include geo-location, capable of automatically turning off your heat when the last person leaves, or open window detection to make sure you are heating your house not your garden.

-Does your system use a combi boiler or have a separate hot water tank?
-Simply put if you have a separate hot water tank you will need an additional component.
-This has minimal pricing implications from most manufacturers but without it you will lack the ability to control/include your hot water supply within the smart system.
+- Does your system use a combi boiler or have a separate hot water tank?
+If you have a separate tank you will need an additional component.
+This has minimal pricing implications from most manufacturers, but without it you will lack the ability to control/include your hot water supply within the smart system.